“The house is a mess, but the kids love it!”

 An unclean home has many negative effects on children, such as: sickness from unhygienic conditions, stress from others seeing the mess, no freedom in inviting someone over last minute, unable to locate important items and learned untidiness from their parents.
 A messy home can also wreak havoc on your finances.
 In a messy home you unable to find things, so you go and buy more.
 Items also get torn up or having missing pieces that need to be replaced.
 There are so many benefits from having a clean and tidy home that no one should desire to have a messy one!

 I am afraid some moms have just accepted the untruth that having kids means your house will always be a disaster.
 Piles of laundry, toys, trash and dishes will just have to be a part of life until your kids are grown and out of the house.
-That is simply not truth.
-Yes, it tkaes extra time and effort, but you can keep your house tidy, and don’t worry, your kids won’t cry because the house is clean!
+That is simply not true.
+Yes, it takes extra time and effort, but you can keep your house tidy.
+Don’t worry, your kids won’t cry because the house is clean!

 On the other hand, an over-tidy mom can add stress to the home if all she cares about is a clean floor and folded laundry.
 She may be so consumed with the appearance of her home that she spends little time investing in playtime with her kids or date nights with her hubby.
 You have to achieve balance in this area.
 Leave the dishes in the sink while you tuck your kids in bed and read them a story.
-Just, don’t leave them there.
+Just, don’t leave them there all night and the next day.
 Go back and wash them after the kids are asleep.

-With Spring in the air, this is is the perfect time to change the tidiness level of your home.
+With the holidays near, this is is the perfect time to change the tidiness level of your home.
 Simple steps can get your home back on track.
 Keeping a tidy home will cut down on stress in your child’s life.
 Everyone needs a clean, peaceful place to relax and breathe — including your munchkins!